MultiplEYE-COST/MultiplEYE-psychometric-tests/README.md

 3. **Stroop**: The Stroop test is a test of cognitive control that measures the ability to inhibit automatic responses.
 The test consists of three parts: a color naming task, a word reading task, and a color-word naming task.
 4. **Flanker**: The Flanker test is a test of cognitive control that measures the ability to inhibit irrelevant information.
 The test consists of a series of trials in which participants must respond to a central target while ignoring flanking distractors.
 5. **PLAB test**: The PLAB test is Pimsleur Language Aptitude Battery test.
 It is a test of language aptitude that is designed to measure an individual's ability to learn a foreign language.
 6. **WikiVocab**: The WikiVocab test is a test of vocabulary knowledge that is based on the Wikipedia corpus.
-It is designed to measure the breadth of an individual's vocabulary knowledge. (under development)
+It is designed to measure the breadth of an individual's vocabulary knowledge.
+For English, German, Dutch, Chinese, the LexTALE test is also available.

 ## Quick Start